Joel-Raju/joel-raju.github.io/content/posts/2019-08-12---Override-display-color-profile-on-Mac.md

 ---
-title: Fix external monitor picture quality issue on Mac
+title: Fix external display picture quality issue on Mac OS X
 date: "2019-09-02T00:00:00.169Z"
 template: "post"
 draft: false
-slug: "/posts/fix-external-monitor-picture-quality-issue-on-Mac/"
+slug: "/posts/fix-external-display-picture-quality-issue-on-Mac/"
 category: "Mac"
 tags:
   - "mac"
   - "guide"
   - "ruby"
-description: "This guide shows you how to override the display color profile on your mac.
-Its been tested and verified on LG 24MP88HV-S."
+description: "This guide shows how to override an external display color profile on Mac OS X. It has been tested on LG 24MP88HV-S."
 ---

-Recently I got an external monitor the [***LG 24MP88HV-S***](https://www.lg.com/us/monitors/lg-24MP88HV-S-led-monitor), hoping that it would be a good companion for my macbook.
-But to my surprise the text rendering and the contrast was horrible.
+Recently I got an external display the [***LG 24MP88HV-S***](https://www.lg.com/us/displays/lg-24MP88HV-S-led-display), hoping that it would be a good companion for my macbook pro.
+But to my surprise the font rendering and the contrast was horrible.
 It was like I needed a pair of corrective lens.
-After digging on the internet for a couple of hours I seemed to have identified what was wrong.
+After digging a couple of hours on the internet for I seemed to have identified what was wrong.

-**Problem:**

-**Solution:** This
+### Problem ###

+The display port uses **YCbCr** colors instead of **RGB** to drive the display, which limits the range of colors and apparently causes the display to apply some undesired post processing.

+### Solution ###

+Manually override the the Display Profile to use **RGB** mode.

+Path `/System/Library/Displays/Overrides`

 ```ruby{numberLines: true}